The Look On GOP Senators Faces While Christine Ford Testifies Is Hard Not To Notice

-GOP Senators’ Facial Expressions While Christine Blasey Ford Testifies Is Hard Not To Notice
+GOP Senators’ Facial Expressions While Christine Blasey Ford Testifies Are Hard Not To Notice

-On Thursday morning, Palo Alto professor Christine Blasey Ford testified before the Senate Judiciary Committee about the sexual assault she accused SCOTUS nominee Brett Kavanaugh of — which Kavanaugh has categorically denied.
-During the testimony, The Washington Post's White House reporter, Seung Min Kim, tweeted a photo that showed the Republican senators' facial expressions as Ford spoke about her allegation against the SCOTUS nominee.
+On Thursday morning, California professor Christine Blasey Ford testified before the Senate Judiciary Committee about the sexual assault she accused Supreme Court nominee Brett Kavanaugh of, which Kavanaugh has categorically denied.
+During the testimony, The Washington Post's White House reporter Seung Min Kim tweeted a photo that showed the Republican senators' facial expressions as Ford spoke about her allegation against the SCOTUS nominee.

-At the forefront of these senators in the photo sat prosecutor Rachel Mitchell from Arizona's Maricopa County attorney office.
+Sitting in front of these senators in the photo is Arizona-based prosecutor Rachel Mitchell from the Maricopa County Attorney's Office.
 In spite of the presence of a prosecutor like Mitchell and the line of questioning that came from her as well as other senators, it is significant to mention here that Ford was not on trial on Thursday.

 In a written testimony provided on Sept.
 26, Ford said, "I am here today not because I want to be.
 I am terrified.
 I am here because I believe it is my civic duty to tell you what happened to me while Brett Kavanaugh and I were in high school."